mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/introduction.md

 The different sofware offerings have different use cases, e.g. micro-blogging or photo sharing, and requirements.
-Instances, even when using the same software, can also differ in many ways (e.g. funding, size of administrative / moderation staff etc.).
+Instances, even when using the same software, can also differ in many ways (e.g. number of users, funding, size of administrative / moderation staff etc.).

 That is why some tasks that are useful to many instances regardless of the software used, are either hard or even impossible for a single